 Hello, I'm Samuel Cerezo

 Electronic Engineer and researcher with international experience in Argentina, Spain, and Germany.
 Formerly in the oil industry, now completing a Ph.D. in Systems Engineering and Computer Science under Prof. Javier Civera’s supervision.
 Skilled in C++, Python, and MATLAB, with a strong focus on real-time systems, optimization, and modular design.
-Fluent in Spanish and English; conversational in Italian.
+Native speaker in Spanish, Fluent in English; conversational in Italian.
 Passionate about turning technology advances into robust, deployable solutions.

 Publications